Ji-Rath/MassAIExample/README.md

 - FMassSmartObjectHandler should be used rather than directly getting the smart object subsystem in mass....i think (seems to be used in state tree tasks).
 ### TODO
-- Find a way to use Mass SmartObject Eval effectively in the State Tree
+- Find a way to use Mass SmartObject Eval effectively in the State Tree (DONE)
-- Convert logic in RTSMovementProcessor to State Tree
+- Convert logic in RTSMovementProcessor to State Tree (KINDOF DONE)
+- Agent gets stuck after using one smart object, find out why (DONE)
+- The UseSmartObject task also messes with the MoveTargetFragment.
+It seems to be doing some stuff in ActivateActionAnimate() at MassZoneGraphNavigationUtils too.
+  (DONE)